-Fate of India ties, democracy hang in balance as Maldives votes in run-off
+Fate of India ties, democracy in balance as Maldives votes in run-off

 Muizzu emerged as the surprise frontrunner during the first round of voting on September 8, taking some 46 percent of the ballots cast.
 Solih – hurt by low voter turnout and a split within his Maldivian Democratic Party (MDP) – won 39 percent.

-Observers say the outcome of Saturday’s run-off is too close to call.
+But with the incumbent leader ramping up his campaign – including with pledges of handouts and warnings of a return to authoritarianism should his opponent win – the run-off looks too close to call, according to observers.

-Polling opened at 8am local time (03:00 GMT) and will close at 5pm (11:00 GMT).
-Some 282,804 people are eligible to vote in the run-off.
-Vote counting begins immediately and the results will be known within hours.
+Polling opened at 8am local time (03:00 GMT) and will close at 5pm (12:00 GMT).
+Vote counting begins immediately afterwards, and the results will likely be known within hours.

-As polling begins in the Maldives, here’s what you need to know about its high-stakes election.
+Here’s what you need to know about the Maldives’s high-stakes election.

 China-India rivalry

-The outcome of Saturday’s vote could be key in deciding the battle for influence in the Maldives between China and India.
+The run-off has significant implications for the Maldives’ foreign policy, as the outcome could be key in deciding China and India’s battle for influence in the strategically located archipelago.

-Solih has racked up some $1bn in debt to New Delhi after winning the last election in 2018 by a landslide amid widespread anger over corruption and human rights abuses under his predecessor, Abdulla Yameen.
-This debt includes loans for housing and transport projects in the capital, Male.
+Solih, who won the last election in 2018 amid widespread anger over corruption and human rights abuses under his predecessor, has brought the Maldives closer to India, obtaining more than $1bn in loans for housing and transport projects in the capital, Male.

 The Maldives owes a similar amount to China.

-Beijing had funded Yameen’s plans for a first-of-its-kind bridge connecting Male to its neighbouring islands, as well as upgrades to its main international airport.
-According to the Baani Centre for International Policy, a Maldivian think tank, the country’s debt to China and India at the end of 2021 stood at 26 percent of GDP each.
+Under Solih’s predecessor, Abdulla Yameen, Beijing funded a first-of-its-kind bridge connecting Male to its neighbouring islands, as well as upgrades to the Maldives’s main international airport.

+The infrastructure projects have driven the Maldives’ debt to 113 percent of the country’s GDP at the end of 2022, with India and China estimated to hold 26 percent of GDP each.

 N Sathiya Moorthy, a political commentator based in the Indian city of Chennai, said for both Beijing and New Delhi, Saturday’s election is “about the predictability of their Maldivian relations under the next presidency”.
-Solih is now predictable for both, he said, but Muizzu – who is contesting the election after Yameen was jailed on a corruption conviction last year – spells uncertainty.
+Solih is by now predictable for both, he said, but Muizzu – who is contesting the election after Yameen was jailed on a corruption conviction last year – spells uncertainty.

 This is because Muizzu’s Progressive Party of Maldives (PPM)-led coalition has launched a vitriolic “India Out” campaign seeking to reduce what it calls New Delhi’s outsized influence in the country’s affairs.
 “India has become the unnamed issue in this second round of polling with anti-India social media posts doing the rounds much more than in the first,” Moorthy said.